 - Along the rail route, the container will pass various points where it will signal back to the IMC where it is along with the rail tracking.

-- Once at the destination ramp, the IMC will coordinate the dray pick-up and final delivery to the ultimate customer.
+- Once at the destination ramp, the IMC will coordinate the dray pick up and final delivery to the ultimate customer.

 As previously mentioned, the intermodal container has great visibility along its route.
 The IMC can communicate this to the shipper via an FTP, EDI, or XML system-to-system connection or will be given visibility through the IMC website or through reporting pushed to the shipper.

-After delivery to the destination ramp, the IMC will get an invoice and BOL (bill of lading) from the railroad, which will the basis of the invoice for the IMC to bill the shipper.
+After delivery to the destination ramp, the IMC will get an invoice and BOL (bill of lading) from the railroad, which will be the basis of the invoice for the IMC to bill the shipper.

 The following is a step-by-step guide in beginning the transition to the intermodal process: